tvquizphd/public-quiz/README.md

 ### Your passwords only be viewed/edited with:

-- Your master password AND your bookmarked login link
+- your master password AND access to production environment
-- Your master password AND access to production environment
+- or your master password AND your bookmarked login link

 ## Local Testing

 - In [environment.csv](./docs/environment.csv), set `REMOTE` to `your_username/public-quiz-device`.